SJSUFall2019-CMPE272/Tara-A-place-where-talent-meets-opportunity/README.md

 3. Shivani Jain
 4. Sai Chaitanya Dasari

+# Mentored By
+  Siva Sreeraman

+We followed agile methodology by having weekly Scrum with Siva and it helped us in meeting the check points and deliver things at right time.

 # Abstract

 Indian cinema is the largest national film industry in terms of the number of films produced and the number of tickets sold, with 3.5 billion tickets sold worldwide annually.Having said that, If you are the person who has this passion for pursuing your career in Cinema.
 Either it may be on-screen like a Lead actor, actress, junior artist or off-screen Direction of Photography, Director, Playback Singer, Dance Choreographer, etc..
 You might be located in many rural parts of India but we heard you.
 On the other hand, dear passionate Indian Movie Makers are you looking for some passionate, young, new talent and dedicated artists to showcase in your upcoming dream project?
 Yes, we heard you too.